-RingCentral brands itself as an enterprise cloud communication and collaboration solution.
+RingCentral is an enterprise cloud communication and collaboration solution.
 Originally intended as a cloud-based phone system, RingCentral scaled to provide comprehensive communication solutions.

-RingCentral Office is the company’s all-in-one solution, which includes:
+RingCentral Office includes:

 - Cloud phone

 - Online meetings